 - If you are accompanying children to the farm, they must stay close to you at all times.

 - Any actions that may harm plants or animals will not be permitted.

 - The use of butterfly nets, or other bug collection implements, as well as frisbees, or other toys/games that involve throwing anything are not permitted on the farm.

-- There is a no-smoking policy on the farm.
+- There is a no-smoking policy on the farm, this includes no vaping.

 - No alcohol is permitted (with the exception of permitted events).

 - small family groups are welcome to picnic. a picnic blanket is strongly recommended for the comfort of other guests and the safety of wild animals NO FOOD can be left behind.